mongodb/specifications/source/retryable-writes/retryable-writes.rst

 whether the server is new enough to support a transaction ID for the command.
 The method should simply send the user’s command document to the server as-is.

-This specification does not affect write commands executed outside of a DriverSession or within a DriverSession where retryable writes have not been enabled.
+This specification does not affect write commands executed in an application where retryable writes have not been enabled.

 Constructing Write Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When constructing any write command that will be executed within a DriverSession
+When constructing any write command that will be executed within a MongoClient
 where retryable writes have been enabled, drivers MUST increment the transaction
 number for the corresponding server session and include the server session ID
 and transaction number in top-level ``sessionId`` and ``txnNum`` fields,
 respectively.
-The ``sessionId`` value is an opaque BSON type and MUST be
+The ``sessionId`` value is an opaque BSON type (as discussed in
-obtained from the ``startSession`` command (as discussed in the Driver Session
+the Driver Session specification).
+The ``txnNum`` value MUST be an unsigned
-specification).
-The ``txnNum`` value MUST be an unsigned integer and the server
+integer and the server will accept 32-bit (BSON type 0x10) or 64-bit (0x12)
-will accept 32-bit (BSON type 0x10) or 64-bit (0x12) values.
+values.

 The following example illustrates a possible write command for an
 ``updateOne()`` operation: